Neighbor joining: Uniqueness

+will always choose the same pair as choosing the smallest value in the Q-matrix.

 Neighbor joining as minimum evolution

 Neighbor joining may be viewed as a greedy heuristic for the balanced minimum evolution (BME) criterion.
 For each topology, BME defines the tree length (sum of branch lengths) to be a particular weighted sum of the distances in the distance matrix, with the weights depending on the topology.
 The BME optimal topology is the one which minimizes this tree length.
 NJ at each step greedily joins that pair of taxa which will give the greatest decrease in the estimated tree length.
 This procedure does not guarantee to find the optimum for the BME criterion, although it often does and is usually quite close.

 Advantages and disadvantages

 The main virtue of NJ is that it is fast as compared to least squares, maximum parsimony and maximum likelihood methods.

 This makes it practical for analyzing large data sets (hundreds or thousands of taxa) and for bootstrapping, for which purposes other means of analysis (e.g. maximum parsimony, maximum likelihood) may be computationally prohibitive.

 Neighbor joining has the property that if the input distance matrix is correct, then the output tree will be correct.

 Furthermore, the correctness of the output tree topology is guaranteed as long as the distance matrix is 'nearly additive', specifically if each entry in the distance matrix differs from the true distance by less than half of the shortest branch length in the tree.

 In practice the distance matrix rarely satisfies this condition, but neighbor joining often constructs the correct tree topology anyway.
 The correctness of neighbor joining for nearly additive distance matrices implies that it is statistically consistent under many models of evolution; given data of sufficient length, neighbor joining will reconstruct the true tree with high probability.

 Compared with UPGMA and WPGMA, neighbor joining has the advantage that it does not assume all lineages evolve at the same rate (molecular clock hypothesis).

 Nevertheless, neighbor joining has been largely superseded by phylogenetic methods that do not rely on distance measures and offer superior accuracy under most conditions.
 Neighbor joining has the undesirable feature that it often assigns negative lengths to some of the branches.